csswizardry/CSS-Guidelines/CSS Guidelines.md

 Delete chunks of markup and CSS until your problem goes away, then you can determine which part of the code the problem lies in.

 It can be tempting to put an `overflow:hidden;` on something to hide the effects of a layout quirk, but overflow was probably never the problem; **fix the problem, not its symptoms.**

+## Preprocessors

+By following the above advice you should typically find the need for a preprocessor decreases dramatically.
+If you still wish to use a preprocessor then by all means do so, but only as en extension of the above, not an alternative.

+For example, preprocessors’ nesting abilities often lead to overly specific and location dependent selectors.
+Let’s use our `. nav a{}` example again:

+    .nav{
+        li{
+            a{}
+        }
+    }

+Will compile to:

+    .nav {}
+    .nav li {}
+    .nav li a {}

+Whilst this is a very timid example, it does help illustrate how a lot of preprocessors’ built in ‘helpful’ aspects actually go against our ideals; `.nav li a{}` could (and should) just be `.nav a{}`.

+Also, with mixins and the like, preprocessors teach you how to recognise abstractions&mdash;which is great&mdash;but not necessarily how to use them properly; there’s no point writing an abstracted mixin when you proceed to repeat it a dozen times in a stylesheet.

+Be sure to know the ins-and-outs of excellent vanilla CSS and where a preprocessor can _aid_ that, not hinder or undo it.